 Business marketing directly to consumers (B2C) has changed over the years, and it continues to evolve in a techno-centric way that promises massive profits for those who can master it.
 For instance, in earlier decades, businesses distributed coupon books and flyers via the mail.
 Although these techniques are largely antiquated, some struggling businesses still rely on them–much to their ongoing detriment.

 More often, businesses now digitally target customers with coupons and calls to action that appear on cellphones or in games as in-game purchases.
 Commercials are alive and well, but they have transformed from a three-minute interlude in a 30-minute nightly comedy to a six-second plug between two-minute videos.
-Although businesses are adopting some of these newer modes of marketing, business owners must understand that B2C marketing is already transforming beyond these relatively new examples.
+Although businesses adopt some of these newer modes of marketing, business owners must understand that B2C marketing is already transforming beyond these relatively new examples.

 Regardless, the ongoing evolution of marketing techniques will not stop.
-As a result, whatever single single strategy you use to reach new customers, recover old ones, and satisfy current ones today is likely not the one you will use tomorrow.
+As a result, whatever single strategy you use to reach new customers, recover old ones, and satisfy current ones today is likely not the one you will use tomorrow.

 Top 10 B2C trends